Japanese fashion designer Kansai Yamamoto dead at 76 - RFI

 "He left this world peacefully, surrounded by loved ones," actress Mirai Yamamoto announced on Instagram.

-"In my eyes, my father was not only the electric and energetic soul that the world knew him as but someone who was also thoughtful, kind-hearted, and affectionate," she said.
+"In my eyes, my father was not only the electric and energetic soul that the world knew him as but someone who was also thoughtful, kind-hearted, and affectionate."

 Yamamoto was known for creating bold avant-garde pieces that defied gender norms and featured brilliant colours and patterns.